THE CASH RAILWAY WEBSITE

 BROWNWOOD.
 J.C.Penney.
 Wire system.
 Brownwood High School Newsletter, no.5 (Summer 1998)

 CANYON CITY.
-Canyon Mercantile Company.
-The Canyon Mercantile Company have installed in their building a cash carrier system in order to save the time of clerks in going to and from the cash drawer for change."
+Canyon Mercantile Company " have installed in their building a cash carrier system in order to save the time of clerks in going to and from the cash drawer for change."
 Randall County News, 12 Feb.
 1909, p.
 6

 DALLAS.
 W.A.Green.
 Photograph in Lamson brochure shows central wrapping desk with 11 basket lines and a wire line elevator serving the counter directly below the balcony.